KrishnaBiniwale/Stock-Viewer/README.md

 # Summary
-A program that allows users to view different stocks and their prices over time, as well as data analysis based on those stock prices.
+An application that allows users to view different stocks and their prices over time, as well as data analysis based on those stock prices.

 # Features
 Users can search for a stock based on its stock ticker.
 After selecting a stock, users are able to view data about its various attributes.